Escaping a fire

-- Stay low to the floor where the air is cleaner and cooler
+- If there’s smoke, crawl low where the air is clearer

 - Never open a door if it's warm to touch, there could be fire inside

-- Get everyone into one room (grab a mobile phone if you can).
-This is your ‘safe’ room
+- Get everyone into one room (grab a mobile phone if you can)

 - When everyone is in the room, pack clothes, cushions, pillows or towels around the door to keep smoke out

-- Open a window and shout for help until someone calls 999 for the Scottish Fire and Rescue Service
+- Open a window and shout for help until someone calls 999 for the Fire Service